piku/piku/docs/ENV.md

 * `UWSGI_LOG_X_FORWARDED_FOR` (boolean): set the `log-x-forwarded-for` option.
 * `UWSGI_GEVENT`: enable the Python 2 `gevent` plugin
 * `UWSGI_ASYNCIO`: enable the Python 2/3 `asyncio` plugin
+* `UWSGI_INCLUDE_FILE`: a uwsgi config file in the app's dir to include - useful for including custom uwsgi directives.

 ## Nginx Settings